Unity Assets

 Buff & Status Effect Manager

-- Environmental hazards: Poison clouds, burning ground, freezing zones
+- Environmental hazards: poison clouds, burning ground, freezing zones

-- Consumable buffs: Speed potions, damage boosts, regeneration effects
+- Consumable buffs: potions, elixirs, regeneration

 Spawn & Wave System

-- Boss encounter management with spawn conditions
+- Boss encounters with spawn conditions and gates

 Companion System

-- Persistent companions: pets survive save/load and scene transitions
+- Persistence across save/load and scene transitions

 Need Help?